cmdcnd/learn/docs/Wireless/wlanmgmt.md

 ---

 ## WLAN-ND-000500
-### Group Title:
-The network device must terminate all network connections associated with a device management session at the end of the session, or the session must be terminated after 10 minutes of inactivity except to fulfill documented and validated mission requirements.

 ### Rule Title:
 The network device must terminate all network connections associated with a device management session at the end of the session, or the session must be terminated after 10 minutes of inactivity except to fulfill documented and validated mission requirements.